-The pro forma financial statements may not be indicative of the Company's future results of operations as additional general and administrative costs will be incurred to operate as a public company.
-Management estimates these costs will be approximately \$0.5 million to \$1.5 million on an annual basis exclusive of stock compensation costs.
-These costs are expected to consist of compensation adjustments, professional services fees and other general and administrative costs.
-These costs have been excluded from the pro forma statement of operations as they represent a forward-looking estimate.
+The unaudited pro forma consolidated financial statements may not be indicative of the Company's future results of operations as additional general and administrative costs will be incurred to operate as a public company.
+We expect to incur additional general and administrative expenses as a result of becoming a public company, including but not limited to incremental salaries and equity incentives, director's and officer's insurance, Sarbanes-Oxley Act of 2002 compliance costs, and incremental legal, audit and tax fees.
+Management estimates these costs will be approximately \$1.0 million to \$2.0 million on an annual basis exclusive of stock compensation costs.
+Management also expects to recognize \$0.7 million of non-cash stock-based compensation expense for awards granted to our directors and certain employees upon completion of the Offering.
+Our non-cash stock-based compensation awards are subject to time-based vesting in equal installments over three years from the date of grant.
+These costs have been excluded from the unaudited pro forma consolidated income statement as they represent a forward-looking estimate.